COVID-19: OPENING AMERICA

 To Mask, or Unmask?

 Mask is a term we just can't get away from these days!
 At first, we were told not to wear masks, then a month or so later, we were told it's okay.
 As long as they were cloth masks.
-Leave the good ones for the healthcare workers.
+Leave the good ones for healthcare workers.
 Cloth masks are to protect others, they said, and by doing that, they provided a new path for virtue signaling and a new cause for shaming people for not wearing them.
-"Only murders don't wear masks!"
+"Only murderers don't wear masks!"
 But the question then and now remains, just how effective, if at all, are cloth masks?

-While searching for answers, I found this recent Rapid Expert Consultation from the National Academies of Sciences, Engineering, and Medicine.
+While searching for answers, I found this Rapid Expert Consultation from the National Academies of Sciences, Engineering, and Medicine.
 In their conclusion, they indicated, "The extent of any protection will depend on how the masks are made and used.
 It will also depend on how mask use affects users’ other precautionary behaviors, including their use of better masks, when those become widely available.
 Those behavioral effects may undermine or enhance homemade fabric masks’ overall effect on public health.
 The current level of benefit, if any, is not possible to assess."

 COVID-19 ON SURFACES: The CDC changed the wording on their website on May 11th with no announcement.
 "The new coronavirus "does not spread easily" from touching surfaces or objects, according to updated wording on the Centers for Disease Control and Prevention's (CDC) website."
 Read the entire article announcing the update here.